Ieva-Ieva/Ieva-Ieva/README.md

 # Hello and Welcome to My GitHub Profile!👋
 ## I am Ieva, ☀️ enjoying the journey from excelling in people communication to becoming an excellent data communicator 🚀📊

 I am an aspiring data analyst, utilizing my communication skills to talk to data and derive actionable insights.
-Continuously learning in the dynamic world of data and technology, this profile presents my projects in data analysis.
+My profile presents my projects in the dynamic world of data and technology.

 ## My Data Exploration Journey 🌟
 The tools that help me navigate the data universe: